dell/csi-baremetal/docs/proposals/disk-affinity.md

    template:
       metadata:
          annotations:
-            affinity.drives.csi-baremetal.dell.com/type: pod-bound                                # here we're specifying to use only one disk for each pod of nginx antiaffinity.drives.csi-baremetal.dell.com/type: pod-label                            # here we're specifying the type of antiaffinity antiaffinity.drives.csi-baremetal.dell.com/labels: ecs-cluster-ss, ecs-cluster-pvg    # here we're specifying not to use the same disks as for ss and pvg
+            affinity.volumes.csi-baremetal.dell.com/types: pod-bound-required                       # here we're specifying to use only one disk for each pod of nginx antiaffinity.volumes.csi-baremetal.dell.com/types: pod-label-preferred                  # here we're specifying the type of antiaffinity antiaffinity.volumes.csi-baremetal.dell.com/labels: ecs-cluster-ss, ecs-cluster-pvg     # here we're specifying not to use the same disks as for ss and pvg
          labels:
             app: nginx
       spec: